20+ Best Things to Do in Torremolinos (An Insider’s Guide)

 Its location can’t be better.
 It overlooks the beach in the Bajondillo area and is a few minutes walk from Torremolinos town centre.

-The rooms are decorated in a modern style and are well-equipped with comfortable beds, a flat-screen TV, a mini bar, a safe, an ensuite bathroom, and air conditioning.
-On top of this, many of the rooms include a stunning sea view.
+The rooms are decorated in a modern style and well-equipped with comfortable beds, a flat-screen TV, a minibar, a safe, an en-suite bathroom, and air conditioning.
+Many of the rooms also have a stunning sea view.

-Although the rooms are good and the location is excellent, the hotel facilities are what I loved the most about staying at this hotel, especially their rooftop pool and terrace where you can unwind and enjoy a beautiful sunset.
+Although the rooms and location are good, I loved the hotel’s facilities most, especially the rooftop pool and terrace, where you can unwind and enjoy a beautiful sunset.

 How to get to Torremolinos